Accountants' reports and regulatory compliance - Storage and retention of accountants' reports

 Introduction

-Firms are required to keep accountants' reports and supporting documents for a minimum of six years.
-This retention period aligns with the statutory limitation periods for most civil actions, providing a safeguard against potential claims.
+The SRA requires firms to keep accountants' reports and all supporting documentation for a minimum of six years.
+This retention period ensures that records are available for regulatory inspections, audits, or investigations, and aligns with the statutory limitation period for most civil claims.

 Exemptions from Accountants' Reports